ikuhamada/state-doc/Examples/index.rst

 In this case the MP smearing function is automatically set.
 See the manual for the available smearing functions.

+SCF
+---
-Execution of STATE is done as
+Execution of STATE is done by

 .. code:: bash